Gaikov/GROmEngine/readme.md

 # C++ Game Engine
 - Based on OpenGL and OpenAL
-- Supported platforms: Windows, Linux, MacOS, Android
+- Supported platforms: Windows, Linux, MacOS, Android, HTML/WASM

 ## How to start to make a game
 Use [Game Template](https://github.com/Gaikov/GROmGameTemplate)